ibrohhm/sudoku-solver/README.md

 ```

-if it's has possible value do step 3 and if it's not do step 4 and loop the iteration until find all solution or not at all, I am to lazy to repeat describe how to end this iteration, please the description above or direct read the code, actually I made it readable.
+if it has possible value do `step 3` and if it's not do `step 4` and loop the iteration until find all solution or not at all, I am to lazy to repeat describe how to end this iteration, please read the description above or direct read the code, actually I made it readable.

 ## Conclution